Football Forced Fumble

 What is a Forced Fumble?

 A forced fumble in football is when an offensive player loses the ball due to the actions of a defensive player.
-The ball can be lost from an offensive player when a defensive player performs a legal hit.
-A forced fumble is a tough thing for a defensive player to do because offensive players are usually very skilled at keeping the football tight in their arms.
+The ball can be lost when a defensive player performs a legal hit.
+A forced fumble is a tough thing for a defensive player to cause because offensive players are usually very skilled at keeping the football tight in their arms.
+Read on to learn more about how players execute a forced fumble.

 Executing a Forced Fumble

-The easiest way to execute a forced fumble seems to occur when a defensive player approaches the quarterback at his blindside.
+The easiest way to execute a forced fumble seems to occur when a defensive player approaches the quarterback on their blindside.
 When the ball is fumbled, each team scrambles to get the ball.
 If the offensive team recovers the ball, the forced fumble does not result in a turnover.
 If the defensive team recovers the ball, the forced fumble does result in a turnover.